joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 slidenumbers: true

-# Build your own web app
+# Coding for Policymakers

 ---

+# Why digital matters

+> What government can and should look like in a digital age is a real and pressing question.
+This is why **digital transformation** is such a buzz word.
+--David Eaves, Harvard Kennedy School

+---

-# Why?
+# Objectives

+* Improve intuition + understanding of digital tech
+* Enable policymakers to have deeper and more technical conversations with each other
 * NOT to become a software engineer
-* Show you basics of how web apps work
-* Have more meaningful discussion about web applications (understand the lingo)
-* Give you confidence to learn more/explore about code!
+* NOT to learn to code
-* Give you something real to take home!

 ---